 Chowdhury is a Sundance, Fulbright, Kundiman, and NYSCA/NYFA fellow and the creator of “Vichitra,” a series of short films rooted in queer South Asian imagination.
 His poetry has been published in The Cincinnati Review, TriQuarterly, and elsewhere.

-At MacDowell, wrote a draft of a new play, Ronnie And Kripa, and a draft of his performance memoir, Rheology, to premiere at The Bushwick Starr in 2025.
+At MacDowell, he wrote a draft of a new play, Ronnie And Kripa, and a draft of his performance memoir, Rheology, to premiere at The Bushwick Starr in 2025.

 Portrait by Beowulf Sheehan